 Stay proof for Initial one month

-Stay proof is not mandatory for German national visa.
+Stay proof is not mandatory for a German national visa.
 You do not need an invitation like “Meldebescheinigung” from Germany.
 However, I recommend my readers to book accommodation for a week in advance before you land in Germany.
-It’s rare but sometimes immigration officer verbally asks you where you are going to live.
-Finding accommodation in high season like summer make it a little bit difficult and expensive.
+It’s rare but sometimes the immigration officer verbally asks you where you are going to live.
+Finding accommodation in high season like summer makes it a little bit difficult and expensive.

 - Rent your first one week from my Airbnb link and you will get a little bit discount for the whole stay.

 - Try to avoid scams as- if someone says that he/she will send you a contract online and ask you to pay online or once the contract is signed he/she will send you the key through the parcel.
 This is a total scam, do not transfer money to anyone without viewing the apartment personally.